 With a whopping 800% increase in search traffic for the word “infographic” between 2010-2012, it is no surprise that infographics are a hot ticket item in 2015.
 Online applications like Piktochart, Easel.ly and Canva are capitalizing on this infographic trend and making sharing information easier than before.

 Not sure what Canva is exactly?
-Our short screencast, What is Canva? (below) will tell you everything you need to know.
+Our short video, What is Canva? (below) will tell you everything you need to know.
 If it catches your attention, you should totally check out our brand new Canva course to learn more about it.

 A few weeks ago everyone was talking about THAT infamous “dress”.
 For anyone who was away from Earth recently and that missed the biggest controversy of 2015, don’t panic!
 We’re going to put you “in the know” by creating an explanatory infographic in Canva.

 That Dress and the Raw Numbers

 Before we can start creating an infographic of any type we need to gather our data.
 The following statistics come from the good people at Facebook Data Science.

 According to Facebook: